-The Retiree Health Insurance Subsidy ("HIS") Program is a cost-sharing, multiple-employer defined benefit pension plan established and administered in accordance with section 112.363, Florida Statutes.
+The Retiree Health Insurance Subsidy ("HIS") Program is a non-qualified, cost-sharing, multiple-employer defined benefit pension plan established and administered in accordance with section 112.363, Florida Statutes.
 The Florida Legislature establishes and amends the contribution requirements and benefit terms of the HIS Program.
-The benefit is a monthly payment to assist retirees of the state-administered retirement systems in paying their health insurance costs.
-For the fiscal year ended June 30, 2022, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of service credited at retirement multiplied by \$5.
-The minimum payment is \$30 and the maximum payment is \$150 per month, pursuant to section 112.363, Florida Statutes.
+The benefit is a monthly payment to assist eligible retirees and surviving beneficiaries of the state-administered retirement systems in paying their health insurance costs.
+Per Chapter 2023-193, Laws of Florida, the level of monthly benefits increased from \$5 times years of service to \$7.50, with an increased minimum of \$45 and maximum of \$225.
+This change applies to all years of service for both members currently in pay and members not yet in pay.
 To be eligible to receive a HIS benefit, a retiree under one of the state-administered retirement systems must provide proof of eligible health insurance coverage, which may include Medicare.

 Employee contributions required pursuant to section 121.71(3), Florida Statutes, are accounted for by the FRS as employer-paid employee contributions and are treated as employer contributions under 26 U.S.C. s.
-414(h)(2) allowing these contributions to be deducted on a pre-tax basis.
+414(h)(2) allowing these contributions to be deducted on a pretax basis.
 Pension expense reported by the School is reduced by these amounts.